jerryfat/FIX-Gateway/README-MAVPX4.md

-# Mavlink to PyG5 and pyEfis MAV (to) python pickle dict converter by Jerry Fat Dec 13, 2023
+# Mavlink to PyG5 and pyEfis ( MAVlink to python pickle dict converter to pyEfis, pyG5 by Jerry Fat Dec 13, 2023
 Last updated Dec 21, 2023

 Block Diagram: